The ERP Organizational Change Triad: Technology, People, and Processes

 - What other organizational, knowledge or motivational influences impact each triad factor specifically?

-As 1) illustrated by the known challenges of ERP organization change and 2) as demonstrated by ERP organizational change research; these are legitimate and real questions that need to be explored in an effort to contribute to ERP organizational change success.
-An ERP organizational change plan needs to consider people, process, and technology holistically.
-It also needs to be mindful of this dynamic interplay of the”triad” by utilizing an ERP organizational change process that effectively implements the most appropriate technology that best supports the business processes that best advocate sustained organizational performance by supporting its people.
+As 1) illustrated by the known challenges of ERP organization change and 2) as demonstrated by ERP organizational change research; these are legitimate and real questions that need to be explored to contribute to ERP organizational change success.
+An ERP organizational change plan needs to consider people, processes, and technology holistically.
+It also needs to be mindful of the”triad” dynamic interplay by utilizing an ERP organizational change process that effectively implements the most appropriate technology that best supports the business processes that best advocate sustained organizational performance by supporting its people.

-There Are Two Exciting Key Questions to Be Asking In Terms of Advancements in Technology
+There are Exciting Key Questions to be Asking in Terms of Advancements in Technology

 Key Question #1: How Will Technology Change the Triad?